mech/Notes/JavaScript/React/react.md

 Why SPA?
 Imagine using Facebook where every like and every comment made you refresh the page.

+Web Application has 3 parts

+1. Listen for user events
+2. Handle network events (XHR, WebSocket)
+3. Manipulate the DOM (Rendering)

+> Simplicity is prerequisite for reliability

+KVO is built around Observables and Computed Properties.

 https://github.com/reactjs/react-future/blob/master/09%20-%20Reduce%20State/01%20-%20Declarative%20Component%20Module.js

 After a while, you will see the "cascading updates" problem, where a ListView will trigger a side drawer for input and once done, hide the drawer, update the ListView and update the counter, present a new dialog based on the newly added list, etc.